drawsmcgraw/simple-tap-workshop/content/docs/2_unpack-and-push-app.md

-# Unpack The Demo App and cf push
+# Unpack The Demo App and Push

 ## Unpack
 Create a directory, named `workspace`.
 Place the demo app tarball in there and unpack it.